nagi49000/llm-play/services/single-llm-api/README.md

 After build, the image should be self-contained (i.e. will not _need_, although may try, to download further LLM files or packages) and only need GPU or only CPU for inference (as defined in the build).
 When starting the image in a container without the internet, the app may take a couple of minutes to start up whilst the calls to https://huggingface.co for more up to date json configs on models, tokenizers etc times out.

 Once the app is up, swagger docs should be available at `http://localhost:26780/docs`.

+For without-internet testing, there is a [docker compose yml](docker-compose.yaml) to mimic no internet access by putting the container on an internal network.